caron14/LinearRegression_BostonHousePrices/README.md

 WORKDIR /work
 ```

-To create the docker image, we execute the following command.
+To create the docker image, execute the following command in the directory where the Dockerfile exists.

 ```console
 $ docker build .
 ```

-After creating the docker image, we build the docker container from the docker image.
+Build the docker container from the docker image.
+The "-v" option is used to synchronize the local directory with the directory in the docker container.

 ```console
 $ docker run -it -v ~/**/LinearRegression_BostonHousePrices:/work <Image ID> bash